AbraaoMota/frostbitten/README.md

 ## A simple recursive web crawler to find static assets in a website

+### About

+Frostbitten (inspired by our hairy buddies in Skyrim) is a simple web crawler that attempts to find static assets in a website.

+This is currently limited to javascript, css and some image types, but is easily extensible.
+It will find assets only belonging to the given domain.

 ### Installation

 Make sure you have ruby installed, as well as bundler.